Quiet in A Noisy World December 19, 2016

 5. Do not allow the television to stay on constantly in your home.
 It is a deceitful distraction and a miserable babysitter.
 Watch discerningly and purposefully.
 Limit its influence.

 6. Find a few quiet moments between meetings and appointments.
 Five minutes of a lunch break.
 A brief walk around the block.
 A moment in the car at the end of the work day before charging in to see your family.
-You will be amazed what a difference they make.
+You will be amazed at what a difference they make.

 7. Don’t do all of the talking when you pray.
 As you talk to God, listen!
 Pause and allow the Spirit of God to speak.